cose-wg/cose-spec/draft-schaad-cose.md

 used for the plain text and for the different key management techniques.

-One of the by products of using the same technique for encrypting and encoding both the content and the keys using the various key management techniques, is a requirement that all of the key management techniques use an Authenticated Encryption (AE) algorithm.
+One of the byproducts of using the same technique for encrypting and encoding both the content and the keys using the various key management techniques, is a requirement that all of the key management techniques use an Authenticated Encryption (AE) algorithm.
 (For the purpose of this document we use a slightly loose definition of AE algorithms.)